MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ---
-title: Prepare processes and recordings in process advisor (contains videos) | Microsoft Docs
+title: Prepare processes and recordings (contains videos)
-description: Before you can use process advisor task mining, learn how to create a process, record the activities, and prepare the recording for analysis.
+description: Learn how to create a process, record the activities, and prepare the recording for analysis.
 author: donums
 contributors:
   - donums